EMC Question of the Week: December 5, 2022

 Answer

 The best answer is “c.”
 LISN is an acronym for Line Impedance Stabilization Network.
 AMN is an acronym for Artificial Mains Network.
-Both devices are used to measured noise voltages conducted on power lines coming from the device-under-test (DUT).
+Both devices are used to measure noise voltages conducted on power lines coming from the device-under-test (DUT).
 Conducted emissions voltage measurements are always referenced to the system ground.

 In some (but not all) applications, the system ground is connected to the earth.
 In some (but not all) applications, the system ground is connected to the circuit ground.
 And, in many low-voltage applications, power currents can return on the system ground.
 Nevertheless, it would be wrong to state that conducted emissions voltages are ALWAYS measured relative to power returns, circuit grounds, or the earth.